Can 3D-printing homes make them affordable? - NewsBreak

 According to Mannheimer, the area of southwest Virginia the company is targeting struggles with affordable housing.

-Green says with the help of Virginia Housing, Virginia Tech, and Alquist 3D they built Stringfield’s 167-layer home.
-Green said the walls of the three-bedroom were constructed in less than 30 hours.
+With the help of Virginia Housing, Virginia Tech, and Alquist 3D, the single mom’s 167-layer home was built.
+The walls of the three-bedroom house were constructed in less than 30 hours, Green said.

-Mannheimer believes 3D-printing is a game changer because it cuts costs up to 15% by scaling back labor, materials, and time.
-He does understand that there are concerns about displacing traditional construction jobs, and some environmental impacts of this method, but he says he is working to attack those issues.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Alquist 3D’s CEO believes 3D-printing could be a game changer because it has the ability to cut costs by up to 15% by scaling back labor, materials and time.
+Although there are concerns about displacing traditional construction jobs, and some environmental impacts of this method, he says he is working to solve those issues.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0